actions-workshop/actions-workshop/docs/304-governance.md

 - **SBOMs (Software Bill of Materials)**: A manifest of all components and dependencies in your software, critical for vulnerability management and compliance.

 **Why is this important?**
-- Prevents tampering and unauthorized changes to artifacts
 - Enables traceability for every build and release
 - Facilitates rapid response to security incidents (e.g., dependency vulnerabilities)
 - Meets compliance requirements for regulated industries

 Follow these steps to put governance concepts into practice in your own repository.

+> IMPORTANT: To generate attestations, you must have a GitHub Enterprise Cloud plan or be part of an organization that has one.
+Alternatively attestations do work if your repository is public on a personal account.

-Configure a basic workflow on a GitHub-hosted runner to ensure builds are isolated and ephemeral.
-Also we will add steps to generate an SBOM to include all project dependencies as well as generating build provenance for our artifact and attestation for our SBOM.
+First, we will configure a basic workflow on a GitHub-hosted runner to ensure builds are isolated and ephemeral.
+We will add steps to generate an SBOM to include all project dependencies as well as generate build provenance for our artifact and attestation for our SBOM.
 These features are available natively in GitHub Actions via the `actions/attest-build-provenance` and `actions/attest-sbom` actions.

 Create `.github/workflows/governance.yml` with the following content:
 ```yaml